Three Abbey Green Environmental Policies

 Tea, coffee and hot chocolate: all are sourced from Fair Trade suppliers.

-Fresh fruit, tomatoes and mushrooms: we source all this breakfast produce from Eades, our local greengrocer in central Bath.
+Fresh fruit, tomatoes and mushrooms: we source all our breakfast produce from Eades, a local greengrocer in central Bath.
+Eades is a family business, which has been owned and operated by the family for six generations.
+Most of their produce comes from a field nestled on the slopes of Solsbury Hill.
 Simi, who makes our jam, buys any fruit she can’t forage or grow herself from Mr Eades.

 Eggs: we buy our free range eggs from a local family business who grow their own chicken feed, pack the eggs and distribute them from their own farm at Hilperton, near Trowbridge.

-Bacon and sausages: These are delivered directly from a farm in Warminster.
+Bacon and sausages: These are delivered directly from Walter & Sons a family run butchers in Devizes.

 Apple juice: the Orchard Pig, a nationally recognised local company, produce our fresh, pressed apple juice.